RakhithJK/sqlitebrowser-sqlitebrowser-wiki/Home.md

 * [[Project Files]] - Save your frequently used SQL scripts with the database ... and other options
 * [[Command Line Interface]] - You can start DB4S passing some useful parameters

-### Videos for Users
-* [How to add JPEG images as BLOB](https://www.youtube.com/watch?v=CW739mop1Nc) - YouTube video showing how to insert JPEG/JPEG images into a data
-  * Note that this requires using a nightly build from 1st November 2017 (or later)

 ### For Developers
 * [Compiling on OpenSuSE](https://github.com/sqlitebrowser/sqlitebrowser/wiki/Notes-for-compiling-on-OpenSuSE) - Simple instructions for compiling on OpenSuSE Leap 42.2 and Tumbleweed
 * [Compiling on Ubuntu 16.04](https://github.com/sqlitebrowser/sqlitebrowser/wiki/Compiling-on-Ubuntu-16.04-with-Qt-Creator) - Simple instructions for compiling on Ubuntu 16.04 using Qt Creator and the latest Qt Version